Potato cooking: Influence of preparation methods

 Cooking in water causes the loss of some of the water-soluble elements, in particular vitamin C, especially when the tubers are peeled.
 Thus, in the case of a cooking of 25 to 30 minutes in boiling water, peeled potatoes can lose up to 40% of their vitamin C, 10% if they are cooked with the skin (in this last case, there remains 13 mg of vitamin C for 100 g of vegetable).
 These losses are added to those induced by the storage time, about 50% after three months.
 Other preparation methods are even more aggressive for vitamin C, but also for B vitamins; for example, pureeing causes up to 80% loss in vitamin C, and frying 60%.

 Nevertheless, a 100 g serving of processed potato products can provide 10–50% of the recommended daily allowance of vitamin C for an adult.

 Cooking with fat, especially frying, can lead to the formation of acrylamide, a substance that is probably carcinogenic to humans, especially if cooked for too long at high temperatures.
 This reaction occurs when potatoes contain too many reducing sugars (glucose and fructose); their rate, which should not exceed 0.4 to 0.6% of the fresh weight, depends on the variety, the maturity of the tubers and the storage conditions, low temperatures, below 8 °C, favoring the retrogradation of the starch into reducing sugars.

 The potatoes known as "for consumption", i.e. which were harvested with complete maturity, can be preserved several weeks, provided that they are stored in a room that is ventilated, fresh (between 8 and 9 °C) but sheltered from the frost, and obscure because the light makes them green.
 Early potatoes, harvested before maturity, cannot be stored.
 They can be kept for a few days at most in the refrigerator crisper drawer.

 Associated ingredients

 Among the ingredients often associated with the potato, for example in various regional specialties, are milk and dairy products.
-These fortunately compensate for the deficiency of the tuber in vitamins A and D, and complete the dish in proteins, lipids and calcium.
-This explains why entire populations in Ireland and northern Europe have been able to subsist on a diet based almost exclusively on potatoes and milk.
+These compensate for the deficiency of the tuber in vitamins A and D, and complete the dish in proteins, lipids and calcium.
+This explains why entire populations in Ireland and northern Europe have been able to subsist on a diet based almost exclusively of potatoes and milk.